Barto-dev/human-friendly-text-cli/README.md

 ### Required

-To run CLI you need to follow the following steps
+To run CLI you need to follow the following steps `git clone https://github.com/Barto-dev/human-friendly-text-cli.git`
 1. Clone this repository on your computer
 2. Install [node.js](https://nodejs.org/en/) v14 or higher
 ___